-Public health epidemiologists are working to investigate possible travel or exposure history and to identify anyone who had close contact with the patients.
+The second person who tested presumptive positive in Chittenden County is a male in his seventies.
+He was hospitalized this week.
+Public health epidemiologists are working to investigate possible travel or exposure history and to identify anyone who had close contact with the person.
 Those individuals will be assessed for their exposure risk and provided with guidance for their health.
 Where appropriate, they will receive recommendations for self-isolation or other restrictions.

-We are in close contact with any hospitals involved with the patients’ care to ensure patients and staff are properly cared for and protected.
+We are in close contact with UVM Medical Center and Southwestern Vermont Medical Center to ensure patients and staff are properly cared for and protected.